minams/portmanteau-generator/README.md

   - asks the user to re-enter the input for the same prompt
   - does this until the input is valid
   - uses the newer, valid input
+- Refactor more pieces of code into other helper methods

 Please note that you will only be graded on the requirements, and not on the optional enhancements.